hackclub/the-trail/equipment/IncrementalPedometer.md

 Yes, i already tried to make a PCB but never finished it and MathR too.

 ### What you are making? :
-It's a podometer, with a game on it.
+It's a pedometer, with a game on it.
 (More precisly an incremental game) With the 1,8 inch screen (Same as the sprig) and 4 buttons you naviguate in the minigame The goal is to earn the maximum of point.
 At each step you will earn a certain amount of points and you can buy upgrades to earn even more points !!!
 We also plan to add some "social" features over bluetooh of the esp32